 Superpowers and Body Psychotherapy

 Recently I’ve started asking clients during their intake assessments what their “Superpower” is.
 “What’s your superpower?
 What’s your “jam?”
 What can you do really well?
-(Even if you’re not currently doing it?”)
-It’s beautiful to hear the different responses and it’s a great reminder that despite the hardship or struggle one might be experiencing, we also have superpowers!
+It’s beautiful to hear the different responses and it’s a great reminder that despite the hardship or struggle one might be experiencing, we also have superpowers.

 So, what’s my jam?
 People!
 I love people and I love learning ways to assist in their personal growth and healing.
 And I love Somatic Counseling, also known as Body Psychotherapy.
 “Soma” is Greek, referring to the “body.”
 Somatic Counseling is mental health counseling that offers a holistic approach by incorporating both the body and the mind.
 Here’s the thing, the mind has the ability to hijack itself.
 And it does this ALL THE TIME!
 The body on the other hand, doesn’t have this same ability.
 So if we can facilitate a therapy session that includes the breath, movements, sensations of the body, or images, we have the potential for tapping into a deeper level of wisdom.
 Our bodies are so wise!